 Price: $12.99 for 3.4 oz. tube

-This is one of our absolute favorite petroleum jelly alternatives.
+This is one of my absolute favorite Vaseline alternatives.
 It comes with seals from USDA Organic as well as the National Eczema Association.
-If you really love that kind of thick and jelly texture of Vaseline, the texture of this balm comes really close to it.
+If you really love that kind of thick and jelly texture of Vaseline and Aquaphor, the texture of this balm comes really close to it.

 It’s suitable for babies, kids, and adults and can be used as a hand cream, lip balm, or all-over moisturizer for whatever part of your body is dry, scratchy, and in need of some TLC.

-For more of our favorite Honest Beauty products, check out this article.
+For more of my favorite Honest Beauty products, check out this article.

 Waxelene Multi-Purpose Ointment